 Purchase Protection and Travel Coverage: Both cards come with important benefits such as Auto Rental Collision Insurance, Trip Cancellation Insurance, Lost/Delayed Baggage Insurance, Extended Warranty Protection, Purchase Protection etc. However, in general, the coverage amount on the Reserve is higher.

 Annual Fee: The Preferred has an annual fee of $95, along with the ability to add authorized users for free.
-In comparison, The Reserve has an annual fee of $550 for new cardholders, and each additional authorized user costs $75 (they do get their own Priority Pass membership though!).
+This is quickly negated after factoring in the $50 hotel credit + $60 Instacart credit.
+In comparison, the Reserve has an annual fee of $550 for new cardholders, and each additional authorized user costs $75 (they do get their own Priority Pass membership though!).

 For my full review on the Chase Sapphire Reserve, check out this post: